- Categories:

 Return the DDL used to create a UDF named multiply

-that has two parameters of type NUMBER
+that has two arguments with the data type NUMBER:

 Return the DDL to create a stored procedure named stproc_1

-that has one parameter of type FLOAT
+that has one argument with the data type FLOAT:

 Return the DDL to create a masking policy named employee_ssn_mask